 As an Amazon Associate we earn from qualifying purchases.

 Taro root or malanga is a root vegetable that contains a very high amount of fiber and protein.
-That’s why we are here with a mouth-watering recipe on how to cook malanga?
+That’s why I am here with a mouth-watering recipe on how to cook malanga?

 How to Cook Malanga

 - 2-3 Malangas/ Taro roots (with leaves).